 If you enjoyed reading this article, then check out our other posts about Galapagos Birds and Animals.

 In conclusion, the Galapagos land iguana has a long & important history at the islands.
-Today they are under threat, but we can also see postive conservation steps in reintroduction projects.
+Today they are under threat, but visitors can also see postive conservation steps & reintroduction projects.
 The incredible pink land iguana is also a great example of species adaptation and the constant fight for suivival.
-So if you visit Galapagos do try to spot one of these interesting creatures, and ask your guide to tell you more about them.
+So, if you visit the Galapagos Islands, do try to spot one of these interesting creatures, and ask your guide to tell you more about them.
 Land iguanas are one of the true galapagos icons, and hopefully with a little help they will still be here for future generations to enjoy too.